carltheperson/advanced-js-objects/chapters/chapter-5.md

 console.log(objProto === obj.__proto__) // true
 ```

-Because of this, many people assume that the prototype of an object is stored *on* the `__proto__` property.
+Because of this, many people assume that the prototype of an object is stored *on* the `.__proto__` property.
 This is wrong.
-The prototype of an object is stored internally, and `__proto__` is just an accessor property that exposes it.
+The prototype of an object is stored internally, and `.__proto__` is just an accessor property that exposes it.

-It is not recommended that you use `__proto__` to access or set prototypes.
-It’s only guaranteed to be supported in browsers, and even then is only kept for compatibility purposes.
-Deno is an example of a modern JavaScript runtime that doesn’t support `__proto__`.
+It is not recommended that you use `.__proto__` to access or set prototypes.
+It’s only guaranteed to be supported in browsers, and even then is only kept for compatibility purposes[^proto].
+Deno is an example of a modern JavaScript runtime that doesn’t support `.__proto__`.

 ## Setting prototypes on objects

-There are two ways to set a prototype on an Object.
+There are two ways to set a prototype on an object.
 The first is with `Object.create`.
 This will create a new empty object with a prototype you supply as an argument.

 ```js
 const proto = { canYouAccessMe: true }